leonardocerliani/machines_setup/perfect_python_dev.md

 # Shaping the perfect python notebook environment
 (at least for me)

+NB: subject to many changes as I find improvements

 ## Why
 Once you have experience developing R using Rmarkdown in Rstudio, everything else looks like a pale attempt to imitate perfection.